F5 BIG-IP Virtual Edition Without Azure Marketplace Access¶

 - On the top toolbar, click Container.

-- Type a name for the container and click OK.
+- Type a name for the container, and then click OK.

 Step 3: Upload the .vhd file to the container¶